lukas-krecan/JsonUnit/README.md

     .isEqualTo("{\"test\":\"${json-unit.any-number}\"}");

 ```

+Yuo can also use hash instead of string `#{json-unit.any-string}` for cases you are using language with string interpolation
+like Kotlin.

 ## <a name="matchers"></a>Custom matchers
 In some special cases you might want to use your own matcher in the expected document.
 ```java